 “Menopause” is a Western bio-medicine category, which is seen as greatly over-simplified in Chinese medicine.
 In other words, there are many patterns of symptoms that can occur around the normal winding-down and cessation of the menstrual cycle, and in Chinese medicine these are all assessed and addressed specifically. [see research on Chinese medicine effects on menopausal symptoms and reducing FSH]

 So why should they be treated all in the same way?
-Well, we don’t.
+Well, they shouldn’t.

 Furthermore, women are understandably worried about their bone health.
 In Chinese medicine, herbs that strengthen the Kidneys are used to improve the bones.